eadkins333/SolsTiS-Tuning/README.md

 Files will need the wavemeter .dll to be executable

+SolsTiS Jump Program.vi is the main vi.
+All other programs are sub vis

 Program is oriented in stages that loop until endpoint is reached

 1. Init - Initializes variables and sets the modulation analog modulation voltages to zero.
 Then proceeds to first lock